tableau/tabcmd/docs/tabcmd_cmd.md

 -u, \-\-username

 : The user name of the user logging in.
-For Tableau Online, the user name is the user's email address.
+For Tableau Cloud, the user name is the user's email address.

 -p, \-\-password